Child Labor Amendment

 Although the act, on the part of state legislatures, of "rejecting" a proposed constitutional amendment has no legal recognition, such action does have political ramifications.

-Renewed ratification attempts
+Renewed ratification attempts and expressions of support

 In 2021 and 2022, a concurrent resolution to ratify the Child Labor Amendment passed in the Hawaii Senate with bipartisan support but stalled in the Hawaii House of Representatives.[22][23]
 In 2024, a resolution to ratify the amendment passed in the Connecticut House of Representatives but was not brought up for a vote in the Connecticut Senate.[24][25]
-Since 2018, ratification resolutions have also been introduced in New York,[26] Rhode Island,[27] Nebraska,[28] and Maryland,[29] as was a resolution in Minnesota reaffirming the state's ratification from 1933.[30]
+Since 2018, ratification resolutions have also been introduced in New York,[26] Rhode Island,[27] Nebraska,[28] and Maryland,[29] as was a resolution in Minnesota reaffirming that state's ratification from 1933.[30]

 Supporters of ratification, such as University of San Diego School of Law professor Jessica Heldman and Los Angeles Times columnist Michael Hiltzik, have argued that the amendment could strengthen existing federal child labor protections, especially with some states loosening their child labor laws in recent years.[31][32][33]
-Nebraska State Senator Carol Blood, who introduced a bill to ratify the amendment, stated that it would only be "ratifying what is already in law", and making a statement that Nebraska "missed an opportunity to do better".[34]
+Nebraska State Senator Carol Blood, who introduced a resolution to ratify the amendment, stated that it would only be "ratifying what is already in law", and making a statement that Nebraska "missed an opportunity to do better".[34]
 In Connecticut, a ratification resolution was supported by the state's AFL-CIO chapter and other union leaders.[35][36]
 The amendment is supported by the Child Labor Coalition.[37]

 Judicial history